nczmoo/tt2/readme.md

     x upgrade runner
     x buy more runners
-    x before a dealer is deleted, go get the product (instead wait until product is sold out) if a cop lands on a runner, chance to get arrested prevent people from placing a dealer within x spaces of traphouse
+    x before a dealer is deleted, go get the product (instead wait until product is sold out) x if a cop lands on a runner, chance to get arrested x prevent people from placing a dealer within x spaces of traphouse